atiaxi/replit-docs-2/docs/getting-started/intro-replit.md

 ## Hosting Code: Replit for Startups and Indiehackers

 You can host anything on Replit, from your basic personal website to a full web application for your startup.
-Any project you create can be deployed instantly to a temporary domain so you can share with friends or colleagues and get feedback, or permanently to an 'Always On' repl with a custom domain for a production environment.
+Any project you create can be deployed instantly to a temporary domain so you can share with friends or colleagues and get feedback, or permanently to an 'Keep-Awake' repl with a custom domain for a production environment.

 We also offer a full Key-Value store database, built-in authentication, and templates for many common web frameworks like Django or Ruby on Rails so you can ship your MVP in days instead of months.